Preparing to travel

 Buy foreign currency in advance

 We recommend buying your currency before starting your trip.
-It always costs more at the airport.
+It can sometimes cost more at the airport.

 Always buy your currency from a reputable bank or company.
 We don't sell foreign currency at our branches or have any in our cash machines.